anttihil/algo/leetcode.md

 The task: Return nth Fibonacci number

-Dynamic programming top-down / memoization solution:
+Solution: Dynamic programming top-down / memoization

+Time Complexity: O(n)

+Space Complexity: O(n)

 Since each fibonacci number depends on two previous ones, this problem has the overlapping subproblems characteristics that signals it is a dynamic programming problem.